djwrisley/HDME/georeferencing.md

 6. Load the resulting georeferenced map into your main QGIS project (it will autoload if checked).

 ### In Allmaps (IIIF):

+1. Pick a digital map collection with IIIF manifests, such as the [David Rumsey Map Collection](https://www.davidrumsey.com).
+Find the manifest under the Share tab.
-1. Visit [Allmaps](https://allmaps.org/) and paste the [IIIF manifest](https://ronallo.com/iiif-workshop/presentation/example-manifests.html) URL of your historical map.
+2. Visit [Allmaps](https://allmaps.org/) and paste the [IIIF manifest](https://ronallo.com/iiif-workshop/presentation/example-manifests.html) URL of your historical map.
-2. Use the annotation interface to place control points on recognizable features.
+3. Use the annotation interface to place control points on recognizable features.
-3. Match these points with their corresponding locations on the contemporary map.
+4. Match these points with their corresponding locations on the contemporary map.
-4. Export the georeferenced map or use the generated tiles in your projects.
+5. Export the georeferenced map or use the generated tiles in your projects.

-### Considerations:
+### Things to Keep in Mind:

 - **Accuracy vs. Coverage**: More control points generally improve accuracy but may not always be necessary.
 Sometimes too much distorts a "well-fitted" map.
 - **Transformation Methods**: Different algorithms work better for different types of maps and distortions.
 Try Thin Plate Spline.